-Drainage of condensate directly onto the roof may be acceptable; (refer to local code).
+Drainage of condensate directly onto the roof may be acceptable; refer to local code.
 It is recommended that a small drip pad of either stone, mortar, wood or metal be provided to prevent any possible damage to the roof.
-When using the horizontal drain connection, check the drain plug in bottom connection to ensure it is tight.

 CLEANING